osm-search/Nominatim/VAGRANT.md

 To run a single file

     behave -DBUILDDIR=/home/vagrant/build/ features/api/reverse.feature

+Or a single test by line number

+    behave -DBUILDDIR=/home/vagrant/build/ features/api/reverse.feature:34

-To run specific tests you can add tags just before the `Scenario line`, e.g.
+To run specific groups of tests you can add tags just before the `Scenario line`, e.g.

     @bug-34
     Scenario: address lookup for non-existing or invalid node, way, relation